krischer/instaseis/doc/routes/seismograms.rst

 Description
     Returns Instaseis seismograms.
-In addition to the functionality of the ``/seismograms_raw`` route this one also offers the possibility to convert every seismogram to displacement, velocity, or acceleration.
-It furthermore can shift the start time of the data to the peak of the source time function's sliprate and resample the data to an arbitrary (up to 100 Hz) sampling rate.
-This route is suitable to be queried by any program able to use HTTP.
+In addition to the functionality of the ``/seismograms_raw`` route this one has quite a couple of convenience function and is suitable to be queried by any program able to use HTTP

 Content-Type
-    application/octet-stream
+    * ``application/zip`` (if zipped SAC data is requested)

-    application/zip
+    * ``application/octet-stream`` (if MiniSEED data is requested)

 Filetype
-    Returns MiniSEED files encoded with encoding format 4 (IEEE floating point) or a ZIP archive with SAC files.
+    Returns a ZIP archive with SAC files or MiniSEED files encoded with encoding format 4 (IEEE floating point).

 +-----------------------------+----------+----------+-----------------------------+--------------------------------------------------------------------------------------+
 | Parameter                   | Type     | Required | Default Value               | Description                                                                          |